 Welcome to Side by Side, the official newsletter of Canadian Guide Dogs for the Blind.
-This is the Fall / Winter 2016 edition, Volume 31, Number 2.
+This is the Spring/Summer 2017 edition, Volume 32, Number 1.

 Canadian Guide Dogs for the Blind is a founding member of the International Guide Dog Federation, a Member of Assistance Dogs International Inc., and a member of the Canadian Association of Guide and Assistance Dog Schools.

 Our registered charity number is 1064 6819 RR0001.

 The following litters were born from September 1, 2016 to February 28, 2017:

 Lola, black Lab, female, bred to Rufus 3, yellow Lab, male

 Rubee, black Lab, female, bred to Ullman, black Lab, male